LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/aiPoweredRouting/MavenAIPoweredRoutingTutorial.md

 To add additional context:

-1. Select the AskMaven Interaction, and then on the right hand side in the Interaction details, Code
+1. Select the Recommendation API Interaction, and then on the right hand side in the Interaction details, Code

     <img class="fancyimage" width="750" src="img/maven/cb-interaction-details.png"/>